Renater/SIPMediaDeploy/docs/sipmediadeploy-in-depth.md

 # Initial Infrastructure

-The initail infrastructure for the SIPMediaGAteway is detailed in the following schema :
+The initial infrastructure for the SIPMediaGAteway is detailed in the following schema:

 ![initial infrastructure](https://github.com/Renater/SIPMediaGW/blob/main/docs/SIPMediaGW.png)

 We can see that there is 3 important parts:
 * the **SIP server**, the Kamailio server in this case.
 * the **TURN server**, the Coturn server.
-* the **Gateway server**, the server that containes the docker basehd media gateway.
+* the **Gateway server**, the server that containes the docker based media gateway.

 In the rest of the project, a choice was made to deploy only one media gateway per GatewayHost server, but this can be easily changed using environement variables.

-In this project we implement automatic deployment for the whole infrastructure with autoscaling for the GatewayHosts using a scaling module, later on we add redondence for the Kamailio and Coturn server as well as the scsling module.
+In this project we implement automatic deployment for the whole infrastructure with autoscaling for the GatewayHosts using a scaling module, later on we add redondance for the Kamailio and Coturn server as well as the scsling module.

 # Automatic deployement and autoscaling